kriptonhaz/WordSmith/README.md

   - OpenRouter
   - RouteWay

-- **Easy to Use**: Simple interface with copy-to-clipboard functionality
+- **Easy to Use**: Seamless integration into your browsing experience with direct text replacement or clipboard fallback.

 ## Installation